Nukesor/pueue/README.md

 `pueue --no-daemon` Start the daemon in the current terminal.
 `pueue --stop-daemon` Daemon will shut down after killing all processes.

-`pueue status` Show the current state of processes and the daemon as well as the processing state of the queue.
+`pueue status` Show the current state of the daemon and the processing state of the queue.
 `pueue show --watch --key $k` Show the output of `--key` or the oldest running process.
     `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
     `show` without `--watch` will print the stderr as well.
 This can be useful if the subprocess prompts for user input (This is often piped to stderr).